cb-nw-4/-m6-2-react--redux-introduction/__workshop/exercise-5.md

 # Exercise 5: Quantities

-We want to let the user change the quantity of items in the cart, in two different ways:
+We want to let the user change the quantity of items in the cart, in two different way

 1. Clicking the "Add to cart" button should add 1 more quantity each time: